qutip/qutip/doc/guide/guide-correlation.rst

 which is independent of :math:`t`, so that we only have one time coordinate :math:`\tau`.

 QuTiP provides a family of functions that assists in the process of calculating two-time correlation functions.
-The available functions and their usage is show in the table below.
+The available functions and their usage is shown in the table below.
 Each of these functions can use one of the following evolution solvers: Master-equation, Exponential series and the Monte-Carlo.
 The choice of solver is defined by the optional argument ``solver``.

 .. cssclass:: table-striped